iamthechad/grails-recaptcha/README.md

 ## Edit the Configuration

 The configuration values are pretty self-explanatory, and match with values used by the ReCaptcha service.
 You must enter your public and private ReCaptcha keys, or errors will be thrown when trying to display a captcha.

+### Proxy Server Configuration

+If your server needs to connect through a proxy to the ReCaptcha service, add the following to the ReCapctcha configuration. **These properties are not created by the quickstart script.
+They must be added manually.**

+    proxy {
+        server = ""   // IP or hostname of proxy server port = ""     // Proxy server port, defaults to 80
+        username = "" // Optional username if proxy requires authentication password = "" // Optional password if proxy requires authentication }

+Only the `server` property is required.
+The `port` will default to `80` if not specified.
+The `username` and `password` properties need to be specified only when the proxy requires authentication.

+Like other configurations, this can be placed at the top-level `recaptcha` entry, or it can be specified on a per-environment basis.

 ## Use the Tag Library